andyli/blog/content/posts/2013/2013-03-19_automated-unit-testing-for-haxe-project-using-travis-ci.md

 ### What is Travis-CI?

 [Travis-CI][] is "a hosted continuous integration service for the open source community".
-It is tightly integrated with [github][], once we enabled its commit hook, whenever there is a new commit, or a pull request, on any branch, it will automatically build and run the unit test and notify us any problem respecting to certain commits.
+It is tightly integrated with [Github][], once we enabled its commit hook, whenever there is a new commit, or a pull request, on any branch, it will automatically build and run the unit test and notify us any problem respecting to certain commits.